EvanNibbe/CS4485_Game/README.md

 # CS4485_Project
-This is for creating new AI game opponents and more general purpose spells to allow very experimental players to effectively discover developer tools.
+This is for creating new AI game opponents and more general purpose spells to allow very experimental players to effectively discover spells to alter their game world in a consistent way.